-The Board can co-opt additional members as it considers appropriate in relation to HWBS priorities.
+The Board can co-opt additional members as it considers appropriate in relation to Health and Wellbeing Strategy priorities.

-Both NHS England and Public Health England can attend the Board meetings as required, but in relation to a specific issues or area of interest.
+Representatives from NHS England, Public Health England, the UK Health Security Agency, or Office of Health Improvement can attend the Board meetings as required, but in relation to specific issues or area of interest.
+These officers will not be able to vote on matters.